SaberPendragonn/SaberPendragonn/README.md

 - Assisted in planning and inspection of structured cabling systems
 - Observed actual IT infrastructure deployments
-- Learned industry practices in:
+- Gained exposure to industry practices in:
   - Patch panels
   - Cable labeling
   - Network layout